-The Eastern Grey Kangaroo's fur is woolly and grey-brown in colour, and they have a small head with big ears.
-Their tail can grow up to 4 feet long which is very helpful for balancing and standing up straight.
-An Eastern Grey Kangaroo can live anywhere from 15-20 years of age in the wild.
-A big male can measure up to 2.8 meters from his nose to the tip of his tail, and can weigh up to 66kg.
+The eastern grey kangaroo's fur is woolly and grey-brown in colour, and they have a small head with big ears.
+Their tail can grow up to four feet long (1.2 metres) which is very helpful for balancing and standing up straight.
+An eastern grey kangaroo can live anywhere from 15-20 years of age in the wild.
+A big male can measure up to 2.8 metres from his nose to the tip of his tail, and can weigh up to 66kg.
 Females are much smaller only reaching approximately 32kg.

 Breeding occurs throughout the year but more births occur in the warmer summer months.
 A baby kangaroo is called a joey.
 A joey is born 33-38 days after his/her parents mate.
 The tiny embryonic kangaroo emerges from its mother's body and slowly climbs up her abdomen and into her pouch.
-When the joey is first born it weighs under a gram and is as tiny as 15 millimetres.
-Once born the joey will stay in its Mum's pouch for up to 8 months.
-At this age the joey will begin to start exploring and go for very short little hops around out of Mum's pouch.
+When the joey is first born it weighs under a gram and is as tiny as 15 millimetres, very much like a small, pink jellybean.
+Once born the joey will stay in its mum's pouch for up to 8 months.
+At this age the joey will begin to start exploring and go for very short little hops around out of mum's pouch.

 Eastern Grey Kangaroo Profiles

-Here at Australia Zoo, we have very special member in our Macropod family, Ivory.
-Born on 15 January 2004, Ivory is an Eastern Grey Kangaroo and as you can see she is not very grey at all-she is more white in colour!
+Here at Australia Zoo, we have very special member in our macropod family, Ivory.
+Ivory is an eastern grey kangaroo and as you can see she is not very grey at all-she is more white in colour!

 The reason for this is that Ivory has a genetic trait known as leucism.
-Leucism occurs due to a recessive gene found in the DNA of animals that stops them from producing certain pigmentation in either their fur or skin.
-While this condition can be found in most animal species, it is extremely rare, with only 1 in every 10,000 being leucistic.
+Leucism occurs due to a recessive gene found in the DNA of animals.
+It stops animals from producing certain pigmentation in either their fur or skin.
+While this condition can be found in most animal species, it is extremely rare, with only one in every 10,000 being leucistic.

-When you next visit Australia Zoo, come say hi to Ivoryóshe is not that hard to find!
+When you next visit Australia Zoo, come say hi to Ivory, she is not that hard to find!